moufette-tools/moufette/README.md

    - username: `demo@moufette.com`
    - password: `123123`

-The widget was embedded in the dashboard itself but you can use it on any other website.
+The widget is embedded in the dashboard itself but you can use it on any other website.

 ## Quick start